axelboberg/docker-ssl-proxy/README.md

   "proxies": [
     {
-      "domain": "example.com", // The domain you want to forward and include in the SSL-certificate "location": "http://localhost:3000" // The location you want to forward to }
+      "domain": "example.com", // The domain you want to forward and include in the SSL-certificate "location": "http://localhost:3000", // The location you want to forward to "raw": // An optional string which will be added directly to the NGINX configuration's 'location' block }
   ]
 }